bbhart/blenderstuff/README.md

 * Use your favorite method to select faces within the cup.
 (I used circle select)
 * Shift-D to duplicate.
 * P to separate (by Selection)

+## Adding the denoiser
+1. Go to Compositing tab.
+1. Click Use Nodes.
+1. Shift-A and add Denoise.
+1. On View Layer Properties panel on the right, click Denoising Data.
+1. From Render Layers to Denoise, connect Noisy Image to Image, Denoising Normal to Normal, Denoising Albedo to Albedo.
+1. Connect Denoise image output to composite image.
+1. Re-render.

 ## Other Stumbling Blocks
 * Weird shit happening when moving vertices?
 Check your Proportional Editing setting